top of page

 Where can I do it ?

-The Riviera Maya is one of the very few places in the world where recreational/sport divers can safely discover the beauties of the underwater caves without being especially trained.
+The Riviera Maya is one of the few places in the world where recreational or sport divers can safely explore the stunning underwater caves without requiring specialized training.
+This region offers a unique opportunity to experience the beauty of cenotes and cavern diving, guided by experienced professionals.

 What can I see during a cavern tour ?